Skip to Content

 The Cosmopolitan transforms its Boulevard rooftop pool area into a gorgeous Winter wonderland.

-The extravaganza includes a 4,200 square foot ice skating rink, faux snow showers, firepits, s’mores, and wintery cocktails.
+The extravaganza includes a massive ice skating rink, faux snow showers, firepits, s’mores, and wintery cocktails.

 Ice skate rentals start at $30, with discounts available for locals, military, and first responders.
 Skate aids are available to rent at $15, as well.

-Every Monday & Tuesday, as well as on Thanksgiving, Christmas Eve and Day, a movie is shown on a large screen, too.
+Every Monday & Tuesday, as well as on Thanksgiving, Christmas Eve and Day, a movie is shown in the evenings, too.

 Photo of the Bellagio fountain show at night.